melissawen/melissawen.github.io/2022-09-22-v3d-in-the-mainline.md

 ### Set config.txt of you RPi 4
 In your Raspberry Pi 4, open the config file `/boot/config.txt`
-* comment/remove the `dt_overlay=` line
+* comment/remove the `dt_overlay=vc4-kms-v3d` entry
 * add a `device_tree=bcm2711-rpi-4-b.dtb` entry
-* add a kernel=<image-name> entry
+* add a `kernel=<image-name>` entry

 ## Why not Kworkflow?

-You can safely use the steps above, but if you are hacking the kernel and need to repeat this compiling and installing steps repeately, why don't try the Kworkflow?
+You can safely use the steps above, but if you are hacking the kernel and need to repeat this compiling and installing steps repeatedly, why don't try the Kworkflow?

-[Kworkflow](https://github.com/kworkflow/kworkflow) is a set of scripts to synthesizes all steps to have a custom kernel compiled and install in local and remote machines and it supports kernel building and deployment to Raspberry Pi machines for Raspbian 32 bit and 64 bit.
+[Kworkflow](https://github.com/kworkflow/kworkflow) is a set of scripts to synthesize all steps to have a custom kernel compiled and installed in local and remote machines and it supports kernel building and deployment to Raspberry Pi machines for Raspbian 32 bit and 64 bit.

 After learning the kernel compilation and installation step by step, you can simply use `kw bd` command and have a custom kernel installed in your Raspberry